centria/advanced-csharp/src/content/tmc.md

 When you have the account, follow the instructions for:
 - Selecting your organization: *Centria University of Applied Sciences*
-- Selecting your course: *Advanced Programming with C# in Open University*
+- Selecting your course: *Advanced Programming with C# Open University*

 ## Doing the exercises